-Date of accident: Time of accident: Operator's full name: Testing facility (aka collection site): Employee must re Be sure the testire Alert the Drug & A ployee for testing (best practice). emain under your supervision until testing is completed. ng facility is aware that federal testing is required.
-Alcohol Program Manager that testing was performed. sume safety-sensitive duties after the alcohol test and urine collection If the alcohol test was d elayed beyond the first 2 hours from the time of the accident you must document the reason fo or delay in the space provided below.
-Cease attempts to cond uct an alcohol test after 8 hours and cease attempts to conduct a drug test after 32 hours from the time of the accident.
+Date of accident:

+Time of accident:

+Operator's full name:

+Testing facility (aka collection site):

+Employee must re Be sure the testin Alert the Drug & A ployee for testing (best practice). emain under your supervision until testing is completed.
+In facility is aware that federal testing is required.
+Alcohol Program Manager that testing was performed.
+Is sume safety-sensitive duties after the alcohol test and urine collection

+document the reason fo Cease attempts to cond elayed beyond the first 2 hours from the time of the accident you must or delay in the space provided below. uct an alcohol test after 8 hours and cease attempts to conduct a drug the time of the accident.

 Supervisor Signature: Date: